Preparing for College

-Parents, counselors, teachers and students with Learning Disabilities (LD) may use this list as a reminder of helpful skills and necessary steps to take as a high school student with a learning disability moves toward college.
+Parents, counselors, teachers and students with disabilities may use this list as a reminder of helpful skills and necessary steps to take as a high school student with a disability, particularly a learning disability moves toward college.

-1. Make sure psychological testing is up-to-date.
+- Make sure any psychological testing is up-to-date.
 Most colleges and universities require this testing be no more than three years old.

-4. Consult with the high school to get a good understanding of how much support or special help the student is receiving.
-It is important to determine realistically whether minimal LD support services or an extensive LD program at the college level will be needed.
+- Consult with the high school to get a good understanding of how much support or special help the student is receiving.

-7. Make sure students have a good understanding of their particular learning disabilities.
+- Make sure students have a good understanding of their particular disabilities.
 They should know and be able to articulate their strengths and weaknesses as well as what compensating techniques and accommodations work best for them.

-9. Encourage students to be their own advocates.
-A good first step is to encourage them to discuss their learning disabilities and needed accommodations, if any, with their regular high school instructors.
+- Encourage students to be their own advocates.
+A good first step is to encourage them to discuss their disabilities and needed accommodations, if any, with their regular high school instructors.

-11. Get information on special exam arrangements for SAT and/or ACT.
-Options include extended time, readers or cassettes.
+- Get information on special exam arrangements for SAT and/or ACT.
+Options include extended time or readers.

-12. Try to visit a college before making a definite choice.
-Also, look at the communities in which they are located.
+- Try to visit a college before making a definite choice and consider their locations.

-14. Encourage students to have their own memberships in LD organizations.
-Newsletters for LDA, Orton Dyslexia Society, etc. can help keep them informed about new resources and special programs.
+- Encourage students to have their own memberships in organizations.
+Newsletters for LDA, Orton Dyslexia Society, among others, can help keep them informed about new resources and special programs.

 Adapted from: Carol Sullivan, counselor for LD students, Northern Virginia Community College, Annadale, Virginia; and the Staff of HEATH Resource Center, One DuPont Circle, NW, Washington, DC 20036.